College Transfer Center

 Students must have three years of a single foreign language in high school or a full year in college (through 123) will be required for graduation.
 Students who enter SPU with an AA do not need to satisfy the foreign language requirement.

-Entrance: Transfer students with 45 college credits (or more) do not need to meet the foreign language requirement as an entrance requirement.
-Transfer students with fewer than 45 college credits must have two years of high school foreign language or 2 college quarters (must be the same foreign language).
+Entrance: Transfer students with 45 college credits or more, do not need to meet the foreign language requirement as an entrance requirement.
+Transfer students with fewer than 45 college credits must have two years of high school foreign language or two college quarters (must be the same foreign language).